All Episodes

 But the real reason for it is to establish a narrative that these things are bad, that they're outside the Constitution, maybe even illegal, as a means of preventing the next president from even thinking of going in this direction.

-Because what the media will be doing is sending a message to the next Republican president, if there is one, Trump Cruz, whoever.
+Because what the media will be doing is sending a message to the next Republican, if there is one, Trump cruise, whoever, you better not expect to get away with this, like we let Obama get away with it.

-That's gonna be the message.
+That's going to be the message.

 And the Democrats don't believe that they're not concerned about this.

-They are concerned about it because crooked Hillary, you know, brevity is the soul of wit, and the fewest number of words it takes to convey what you're thinking, has the most impact or have the most impact.
+And the fewest number of words it takes to convey what you're thinking has the most impact or have the most impact.

-Crooked Hillary says it all, and they're worried and they're out there laughing and making fun of Trump, and there's Hillary won't pay any attention.
+Crooked Hillary says it all, and they're worried and they're out there laughing and making fun of Trump.

 But this Bernie Sanders business throwing, of course, it's other people's money.